-This section details the timer manager's directives.
-A subsection is dedicated to each of this manager's directives and describes the calling sequence, related constants, usage, and status codes.
+This section details the directives of the Timer Manager.
+A subsection is dedicated to each of this manager's directives and lists the calling sequence, parameters, description, return values, and notes of the directive.

-10.4.1 TIMER_CREATE - Create a timer

-'''

-1 rtems_status_code rtems_timer_create(

-2 rtems_name name,

-3 rtems_id id

-4 );

-'''
+10.4.1 rtems_timer_create()

+Creates a timer.

+rtems_status_code rtems_timer_create(rtems_name name, rtems_id id);